- water usage

 Impact on drainage

-The volume of water entering your drainage system directly affects blockage rates in kitchen and bathroom drains.
+Consequently, the volume of water entering your drainage system directly affects blockage rates in kitchen and bathroom drains.
 This seems obvious but has practical implications:

-This is why power showers reveal drainage problems that conventional showers don’t.
+Moreover, this is why power showers reveal drainage problems that conventional showers don’t.
 The shower isn’t causing the blockage — it’s exposing an existing restriction that a lower-flow shower would drain past.

 Drainage sizing for new shower rooms

-When fitting a new shower room or wet room, the waste pipe sizing must match the shower flow rate:
+Additionally, when fitting a new shower room or wet room, the waste pipe sizing must match the shower flow rate:

 - Standard mixer/electric shower (6–10 l/min): 40mm waste pipe, minimum 1:40 gradient — standard specification, presents no difficulties